openmoney/roadmap/index.md

 - update the code

-#### openmoney-gift-api
+##### openmoney-gift-api

 - extend and complete the test suite

 - update the code

-#### openmoney-gift
+##### openmoney-gift

 - extend and complete the test suite

 - update the code

+#### In parallel ...

+- completion, extension and clarification of the specification (see https://openmoney.github.io/roadmap/)

+- preparation of OpenAPI 3.0 specification YAML file (extended from the existing Swagger 2.0 YAML definition)

+- generation of API and client stubs from OpenAPI 3.0 specification - including Rust API framework for Holochain backend

+- preparation of specification file to automate production of hApp code

 ### Medium-term development

-- bring stewards' private key storage back into client components (openmoney-network and openmoney-gift

 - develop user feedback systems

-- complete Swagger-generated client libraries (Python initially)
+- complete OpenAPI-generated client libraries (Python and JavaScript initially)

 - develop a richer collection of clients

-- (perhaps) re-implement storage on Holochain (using Swagger generated Rust client)

 - design and develop simulation/modelling/visualization suite